-So you have taken your time to grow and harvest your marijuana and you are thrilled by the bumper harvest and the tremendous skunky aroma of your high-grade weed.
-But there and then begins your next dilemma, how to keep your weed fresh green and potent for months to come.
+So you have taken your time to grow and harvest your marijuana, and you are thrilled by the bumper harvest and the tremendous skunky aroma of your high-grade weed.
+But there and then begins your next dilemma, how to keep your weed fresh, green, and potent for months to come.
 Surely it would not profit to grow your weed for lengthy periods and then finally just put most of it to waste.
 Most first time growers have a hard time storing freshly harvested buds because they don’t give much thought to it in the earlier stages.
-Because such loss is not acceptable, today we take through a miniature course on how to keep your freshly cut buds fresh for months to come.
+Because such loss is not acceptable, today, we take a miniature course on how to keep your freshly cut buds fresh for months to come.
 Learn weed drying and curing weed the easy way for longer shelf life.

 Alternatively, check out our article on CBD!

 If you are a weed enthusiast, there are only a few things comparable to the pleasure of tasting freshly harvested weed of your favorite strain grown right.
 There is value in growing your own weed or commercial production only if you have the technology to cure and store it appropriately to avoid post-harvest losses.
 Fresh pot tastes better and provides greater effects, and gets you higher if that is what you seek.
 Further, fresh weed is smoked more smoothly than dry weed because of less rate of combustion.
 Unlike what most people imagine, less combustion is better for a denser cloud and higher potency.